Personalised Decision-Making without Counterfactuals: Acknowledgments

 \subsection{Outline}

-In \secref{DT} we recall the straightforward decision-theoretic analysis of this problem.
-Then in \secref{approach} we briefly outline the approach proposed by Pearl \etal, followed by some critical comments in \secref{comments}. \Secref{analysis} describes this approach in more detail, following a logical path that relates it to other problems, in particular the use of general covariate information to strengthen conclusions, and the specific case of an ``intention to treat'' covariate, whose properties can be identified by combining experimental and observational data.
-In \secref{ex} we give critical consideration to some examples from Mueller and Pearl~\cite{mueller/pearl:intro}. \Secref{prag} notes some important assumptions that are implicitly made in the analysis, and points out that they are unlikely to hold in practice. \Secref{disc} summarises our analysis and conclusions.
+We start in \secref{approach} with a brief outline of the the novel approach proposed by Mueller, Pearl \etal.
+This is contrasted, in \secref{DT}, with a description of the traditional approach based on statistical decision theory. \Secref{analysis} considers the Mueller/Pearl approach in more detail, following a logical path that relates it to other problems, in particular the use of general covariate information to strengthen conclusions, and introduces the ``preferred treatment'' covariate, whose probabilistic properties can be identified by combining experimental and observational data; this allows a deeper understanding of MP's analysis of this case.
+We follow this with some critical comments in \secref{comments}.
+In \secref{ex} we give critical consideration to some examples from \citet{mueller/pearl:intro}.
+In \secref{super} we show how information extracted from combining experimental and observational data can be leveraged in the decision-theoretic framework to improve personalised decision making. \Secref{prag} notes some important assumptions that are implicitly made in the analysis, and points out that they are unlikely to hold in practice (although, purely for argument's sake, we have largely accepted those assumptions prior to this point). \Secref{disc} summarises our analysis and conclusions.